deboramcardoso/daiichisankyo-de-assignment/README.md

 - Refactor testing.
 - Document the system architecture and improvements to present to the business stakeholders.

-**(Optional) Data Engineer XP Boost: Learning and Career Growth:**
-- Create a basic CI/CD pipeline to automate testing and deployment of the API.
+**Optional:**
+- Implement an automated alert for anomalies in customer interactions.
 - Create a autho method for the API.
 - Add detailed logging for better monitoring and debugging.
 - Refactor to use different database management library.
-- Implement an automated alert for anomalies in customer interactions.

 Definition of done:

 ------------------------------------------------------------------